SnapGen++: Unleashing Diffusion Transformers for Efficient High-Fidelity Image Generation on Edge Devices: Demo on Mobile Device

 \section{Demo on Mobile Device}

-We include an on-device demonstration on the \href{https://snap-research.github.io/snapgenplusplus/}{project page}, showcasing our small model (0.4B).
-It achieves a generation time of 1.8s per image and produces high-quality outputs at 1024×1024 resolution on an iPhone~16~Pro~Max.
+We include an \textbf{on-device demonstration} on the \href{https://snap-research.github.io/snapgenplusplus/}{project page}, showcasing our small model (0.4B).
+It achieves a generation time of $1.8\,s$ per image and produces high-quality outputs at 1024×1024 resolution on an iPhone~16~Pro~Max.
 The application is implemented using the open-source Swift Core ML Diffusers framework.
+Two screenshots of on-device generation on an iPhone~16~Pro~Max are shown in \cref{fig:supp_demo}, featuring results from our small and full variant with 4-bit quantization.
 Upon launching the app, users can input textual prompts and generate corresponding images by simply tapping the “Generate” button.

-Two screenshots of on-device generation on an iPhone~16~Pro~Max are shown in \cref{fig:supp_demo}, featuring results from both our small and full variant with 4-bit quantization.